piomar123/GoHeishaMon/README.md

-It is possible to go back to orginal software (A2Wmain with SmartCloud) very quick , without preparing pendrive ,becouse this solution don't remove firmware with A2Wmain (is still on other "Side" in the flash).
+It is possible to go back to orginal software (A2Wmain with SmartCloud) very quick , without preparing pendrive ,becouse this solution don't remove firmware with A2Wmain (is still on other "side" in the flash).

-Even the GoHeishaMon is on other side you can't just change the site in orginal software to GoHeishaMon without access to console.
+Even the GoHeishaMon is on other side you can't just change the site in original software to GoHeishaMon without access to console.
 You have to install GoHeishaMon again.

 ## WiFi configuration